Destinations Greece The Cyclades Mykonos

 €€€€

-On windward Ftelia beach on the north coast — bohemian-luxe pavilions, the kitesurfers in the bay, a kitchen that takes ingredients seriously (the olive oil is house-pressed, the cheese is local kopanisti).
+On windward Ftelia beach on the north coast — bohemian-luxe pavilions, the kitesurfers in the bay, a kitchen that takes ingredients seriously (sourced daily from local vendors, the cheese is local kopanisti).
 Less velvet-rope than Nammos and Scorpios, more design than Principote.
 The contrarian beach-club afternoon.
-Lunch is the move; bring a hoodie — the wind drops the temperature 5–8°C from 6 p.m.
+Lunch is the move; bring a layer — the wind picks up after sunset.

 Where We Sleep